-Now that we've established the significant advantages and challenges to an optimized multicloud environment, how does a company get there if not lift-and-shift?
+Now that we've established the significant advantages and challenges of an optimized multicloud environment, how does a company get there if not lift and shift?
 It starts by gathering an understanding of your existing environment.
 You will need to identify several critical factors as part of this process including:

-- business intent and resulting impact of an application;
+- Business intent and the resulting impact of an application;

 There are several ways a company might go about gathering this information.
 For some organizations, they may already have existing tools in their environment capturing much of the above telemetry.
 Maybe their CMDB is highly accurate and most of the original application developers are still part of the organization and accessible.

 Others may need to bring in a partner and/or automated discovery tool to help gather the needed detail.
 Regardless, it is also critical to spend some time understanding the business impact and implications of these applications beyond what a tool could possibly discover.
 This is accomplished by "hands-on" interviews with application owners and line of business constituents.

 Once all the above detail is accumulated and assembled in a logical order, it is now time to determine what potential changes should occur as part of your migration.
 This will allow you to logically group applications based on the next steps and organized move groups.

 While some may still fall into a re-host or "lift/shift" group, I suspect you will have the majority move to other, higher-value groups like re-platform, refactor, retire/repurchase, etc. This process will also help you determine which workloads are not good candidates for the cloud and should remain on-premise or move to a co-location or "near cloud" scenario.